 Reporting a Potential Security Vulnerability

-If you believe you have discovered a potential security vulnerability in an NXP product, please contact PSIRT at email@example.com.
+If you believe that you have discovered a potential security vulnerability in an NXP product, please contact PSIRT at email@example.com.
 NXP strives to send you a confirmation of receipt within 24 hours, which may during weekends and holidays be extended to 72 hours if the problem is at first sight not super critical.
 If you do not get a response within that time, please resend your message.
 It is important to write in English and to include the following information:

 - The products and versions affected